-The sooner you start saving for your retirement, the longer your money has to grow, and the bigger your pension pot will be.
+The sooner you start saving for your retirement, the longer your money has to grow, and the bigger your pension pot should be.

 While it may seem a long way off to start saving for a pension when you're in your 20s or 30s, you can start with small contributions and increase them when you get a pay rise.

-If you pay £50 a month into a pension fund when you're in your 20s, the invested money has your entire working life to grow, which is much longer than than if you start making the same contribution twenty or thirty years later.
+If you pay each month into a pension fund when you're in your 20s, the invested money has your entire working life to grow, which is much longer than than if you start making the same contribution 20 or 30 years later.

-The sooner you start putting money in the bigger your pot will be, plus you get tax relief on your pension contributions which can give your savings a big boost.
+The sooner you start putting money in, the bigger your pot will be, plus the tax relief on your pension contributions can give your savings a big boost.
 It's never too late to gain valuable tax relief and boost your retirement savings.

 When you save into a pension the government gives you an incentive in the form of tax relief.
-This means that the money you would have paid in tax is not deducted but instead goes into your pension fund in addition to the contributions you make.
+This means that the money you would have paid in tax is not deducted but instead goes into your pension fund.

 Everyone can get tax relief on their pension contributions, up to a certain level that is based on your earnings and an annual allowance.

-You can get tax relief up to 100% of your annual earnings into your pension and get tax relief, although in practice not many people would be able to make a pension contribution that is equivalent to their total salary.
+You can pay 100% of your annual earnings into your pension and get tax relief, although in practice not many people would be able to make a pension contribution that is equivalent to their total salary.

 By not joining the pension scheme as soon as you start work, you are missing out on this additional money from your employer.
-What’s more, contributions to a pension scheme in the early years, even if they are relatively small, can amount to a sizeable fund as they grow over the next thirty years.
+Contributions to a pension scheme in the early years, even if they are relatively small, can amount to a sizeable fund as they grow over the next 30 years.

 Your pension pot should increase in value in the years you hold it.
 A pension is invested so you can expect whatever money you put in now to grow over time – through there may be fluctuations as the markets move up and down.
-The sooner you start the more you should have.
+The sooner you start, the more you should have.